 - Discover what happened to our previous finalists and learn more about former judges and honorary chairs

 - Download a free digital edition or buy a print on demand edition of previous anthologies

-- Find out more about SCBWI and Working Partners by clicking on the links.
+- Find out more about SCBWI and Working Partners.

 How it all started…

 In 2006, when Sara Grant suggested the idea of an anthology to help unpublished writers achieve their dream of publication to Sara O’Connor, they both hoped the project would see one person get a book deal.